 You can get these cool fan splitter boards that add in more fans ports without needing all the extra long cables which makes it nice for when you’re trying to chain them together.
 However, you will need a spare 4 pin Molex cable to power on the board for

-If you have anymore questions or found some better solutions then the one mentioned here please comment below.
+If you have any more questions or found some better solutions than the one mentioned here please comment below.
+Additionally, check out our guide on the best fans for mining rigs for more cooling solutions.